Plagiarism and Paraphrasing

 Why is citation important?

-The importance of citation goes beyond avoiding plagiarism.
-According to Paraphrasing Matters expert writers, it is used to:
+The importance of citation goes beyond avoiding plagiarism, citations are used to:

 - Distinguish new ideas from existing information;